Tax abatements or exemptions

 - Program monitoring.
 Property tax revenue is used to address a wide range of citiy, town, and county needs, and reductions in tax revenue could have impacts on other important activities.
-Cities, towns, and counties, particularly those with distressed markets, should consider close monitoring of the amount of foregone tax revenue to ensure there are no unintended negative effects on other programs or local activities.
+Cities, towns, and counties, particularly those with soft housing markets, should consider close monitoring of the amount of foregone tax revenue to ensure there are no unintended negative effects on other programs or local activities.

 - Washington, DC provides a property tax abatement equivalent to 75 percent of the difference between the property tax owed before and after development.
 To be eligible, at least five percent of the units in the development must be reserved for low-income households, and an additional 10 percent of units must be reserved for households earning up to 60 percent of the area median incomeRegion's median household income, calculated by the Department of Housing and Urban Development.
 Often abbreviated as AMI..
 The tax abatement is good for ten years, while the affordability requirements apply for at least 20 years, with a $10,000 penalty per year for each unit that does not meet income set-aside requirements during the final 10 years.
 See here for more details.